Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Scattering Networks on the Sphere

 \subsection{Scattering Representations}

 \textit{Scattering representations} leverage stable wavelet representations to create powerful hierarchical representational spaces that satisfy isometric invariance up to a particular scale, are stable to diffeomorphisms and probe all signal content (both low and high frequencies).

-The scaling coefficients of the scale-discretized wavelet transform on the sphere are essentially computed by an averaging (smoothing) operation.
-Scaling coefficients therefore satisfy isometric invariance associated with the scale of the scaling function (i.e.\ the $J_0$, or equivalently $L_0$, parameter).
+The scaling coefficients of the scale-discretized wavelet transform on the sphere are computed by an averaging (smoothing) operation.
+Scaling coefficients therefore satisfy isometric invariance associated with the scale of the scaling function (i.e.\ $J_0$ or equivalently $L_0$).
 However, scaling coefficients clearly do not probe all signal content as they are restricted to low frequencies.
 Wavelet coefficients of the scale-discretized wavelet transform on the sphere do not satisfy isometric invariance.
 However, they are stable to diffeomorphisms by grouping frequencies into packets through the Meyer-like tiling of the spherical harmonic space on which they are constructed.
-Furthermore, they probe signal content at a range of frequencies associated with the scale of each wavelet, including high frequency signal content.
+Furthermore, they probe signal content at a range of frequencies, including high frequency signal content.
 A wavelet signal representation, including scaling and wavelet coefficients, does \textit{not} recover a representational space with the desired invariance and stability properties: scaling coefficients satisfy some desired properties, whereas wavelet coefficients satisfy others.
-However, by combining cascades of scaling and wavelet coefficient representations, combined with non-linear activation functions, it is possible to recover a representation that exhibits all of the desired properties.
+However, by combining cascades of scaling and wavelet coefficient representations, with non-linear activation functions, it is possible to recover a representation that exhibits all of the desired properties.
 Scattering representations do precisely this.
 Furthermore, all signal content is then probed, with high frequency signal content non-linearly mixed into low frequencies \citep{mallat2012group}.